compgeolab/website/manual/communication.md

   [GitHub account](https://github.com/compgeolab/).
   Reviews of code, text, etc., will be done through the repository.
 We'll also use to set goals and tasks.
-* **Group meetings:** We will have *short* monthly group meetings for quick updates from everyone, general discussion, announcements, interesting papers, and informal chat.
+* **Group meetings:** We will have weekly group meetings for quick updates from everyone, general discussion, announcements, interesting papers, etc. These meetings are important to keep everyone in the lab aware of what each of us are doing.
-* **Individual meetings:** We aim to have weekly individual meetings to discuss project status, goals, and work through problems and ideas.
+* **Individual meetings:** We aim to have *short* weekly or bi-weekly individual meetings to discuss project status, personal and professional goals, work through problems, and to build a good supervisor-student relationship.
 * Group members are also encouraged to have meetings and messages with each other. **Don't wait until problems build up to seek guidance.**